 The program requires full-time commitment of summer students (minimum forty hours per week for nine weeks and no additional commitments to part-time jobs, courses, exam reviews, etc.).

-Students who complete a summer in the program are eligible to apply for research abroad in the following summer with support from this program, and may continue to pursue their research at their home institutions upon return to U.S.
+Students who complete a summer in the program successfully are eligible to apply for research abroad in the following summer with support from this program, and may continue to pursue their research at their home institutions upon return to U.S.

 Kuri T. Chacko

 Department of Chemistry

 Princeton, NJ 08544